johnste/finicky/README.md

 *Always open the right browser*

 Finicky allows you to set up rules that decide which browser is opened for every link that would open the default browser.
-Open Facebook, Instagram or Reddit in one browser, and Trello, Google Drive or LinkedIn in another.
+Open Facebook or Reddit in one browser, and Trello or LinkedIn in another.
+Or even open Spotify links in the Spotify client.

 #### Install